starswap/MLProgrammingIDE/README.md

-# MLProgrammingIDE
+# ML(μλ)ProgrammingIDE
-Machine Learning programming IDE for Computer Science A Level NEA project.
+Python Programming IDE for Computer Science A Level NEA project, using artificial intelligence.